narmeshnigam/omvix/readme_files/readme_smart_curtains_blinds.md

-# Smart Curtains & Blinds – Livintiq Website
+# Smart Curtains & Blinds – Omvix Website

-_Description: Showcase and conversion page for Livintiq’s motorized curtain and blind automation systems._
+_Description: Showcase and conversion page for Omvix’s motorized curtain and blind automation systems._

 ---

 ## 🎯 Page Purpose

-Present Livintiq’s motorized curtain and blind automation options, highlight lifestyle use cases and compatibility, and convert interest into consultations and demo bookings.
+Present Omvix’s motorized curtain and blind automation options, highlight lifestyle use cases and compatibility, and convert interest into consultations and demo bookings.

 ---